jedipunkz/remo-joystick/README.md

 ## Description

-🏡🎮 Remo-Joystick 🎮🏡 enable you to controll home appliance and devices via natureremo with Joystick such as Xbox360, Dualshock4.
+🏡🎮 Remo-Joystick 🎮🏡 enable you to controll home appliances and devices via natureremo with Joystick such as Xbox360, Dualshock4.
 So no need to talk to Alexa.

 ## Pre-Requirement(s)